DETAILED ACTION

 The USPTO Internet website contains terminal disclaimer forms which may be used.
 Please visit www.uspto.gov/patent/patents-forms.
 The actual filing date of the application in which the form is filed determines what form (e.g., PTO/SB/25, PTO/SB/26, PTO/AIA /25, or PTO/AIA /26) should be used.
 A web-based eTerminal Disclaimer may be filled out completely online using web-screens.
 An eTerminal Disclaimer that meets all requirements is auto-processed and approved immediately upon submission.
 For more information about eTerminal Disclaimers, refer to www.uspto.gov/patents/apply/applying-online/eterminal-disclaimer.

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to utilize a secondary power supply with two or more power sources in order to expand the capacity of the second power supply.
-Thus, increasing runtime of the system if the first power supply malfunctions.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to modify the Patent to use a utility power supply and a battery power supply, as disclosed by Saavedra, as these are common and well-known power supplies which offer the benefit of wide availability.

 It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to have a third power supply attached to the system to offer further redundancy.
 Thus, increasing stability and ensuring the system can remain operational.

-Regarding claims 11 and 13, the Patent provides the basis for claims 11 and 13, but fails to disclose wherein the secondary power supply is connected to a DC-AC inverter, wherein the DC-AC inverter is configured to supply AC electrical power to the plurality of switching elements.
+Regarding claims 11 and 13, the Patent in view of Saavedra provides the basis for claims 11 and 13, but fails to disclose wherein the battery power supply is connected to a DC-AC inverter, wherein the DC-AC inverter is configured to supply AC electrical power to the plurality of switching elements.
 However, Baba discloses this limitation [see at least paragraph 0112; Figure 2, (125)].

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to utilize an inverter for the secondary power supply to allow for DC systems, such as backup battery power supplies, to connect to the system.
-Thus, providing power to the system when the first power supply is down.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to modify the system utilize an inverter for the battery power supply, as disclosed by Baba, to allow for DC systems, such as backup battery power supplies, to connect to the system and provide AC power.
+Thus, creating the benefit of providing power to the system when the first power supply is down.

 Conclusion